Isaiah 40:29–31 (NKJV)He gives power to the weak,

 Can I encourage each one of you to take some time aside to present yourself afresh before the Lord to hear from Him.
 Bring your own blank sheet of paper to see what exciting new things He would write upon it for your future.
 Of one thing I am certain: He has a remarkable and fruitful new era for each one of us, if we dare to embrace it.

 God is speaking all the time.
 He speaks in parables and stories, in statements and prophecies, in mysteries great and unsearchable.
 But Father also speaks with clarity and precision.
-And just three words that God speaks can be the very declaration that we need to hear right now.
+And just three words from Jesus can be the very declaration that we need to hear right now.

 Some of the most powerful moments in Jesus’ life were summed up in just three words.
-At the start of His ministry, Jesus finds Simon Peter and Andrew fishing, and with just three words His command changed the direction of their lives: “Come, follow me.”
-While being tempted in the wilderness, Jesus rebukes the enemy with just three words, “It is written” and uses the power of the Word to overcome temptation.
+At the start of His ministry, Jesus finds Simon Peter and Andrew fishing.
+His command changed the direction of their lives: “Come, follow me.”
+While being tempted in the wilderness, Jesus rebukes the enemy with just three words, “It is written”.
+He uses the power of scripture to overcome temptation.
 When a man with leprosy comes to Jesus to ask if He will make him clean, Jesus says just three words, “I am willing” and then heals him.
-While the disciples are freaked out by the wild weather which has blown up on the lake, Jesus calms the storm with just three words, “Quiet!
+While the disciples are freaked out by the wind and the rain, Jesus calms the storm with just three words, “Quiet!
 Be still.”

-Upon the cross of Calvary, Jesus, who was giving up his perfect, sinless life for the salvation of humanity, says just three words, “It is finished.”
-Peter, wonderful impulsive Peter, who loved Jesus so much and yet who also disowned Him before He was crucified, was given his calling and purpose for life in just three words, “Feed my sheep.”
-And many of the simplest, yet most profound commands we hear from Jesus are summed up in three words: “Love one another”, “Remain in Me”, “Do not judge”, “Watch and pray,” “Do not worry”.
+Jesus, when He was on the cross, says just three words, “It is finished.”
+Peter, even after He had disowned Jesus just before He was crucified, was given his calling and purpose for life in just three words, “Feed my sheep.”
+Many of the simplest, yet most profound commands we hear from Jesus are summed up in three words: “Love one another”, “Remain in Me”, “Do not judge”, “Watch and pray,” “Do not worry”.

 When it comes to hearing God’s voice, He will speak to us with exactly what we need.
-Never underestimate the power of what God is saying because of the length of the words or the vessel that it is delivered through.
-In fact, the simplicity of just three words can burn in your heart and come back to your mind time and time again when you need encouragement in your faith.
+Never underestimate the power of what God is saying because of the length of the words.
+And never discount who or what God will use to speak to you!
+The vessel used or the length is not important.
+Intimate relationship with God is what counts.
+Sometimes the simplicity of just three words is just what we need in order to remember it.

 Where do we get our interpretation of the Word of God from?
 Is it divine revelation, or is it our own opinions and ideas?
 It is important to have a correct definition of interpretation and to realign to what God authors.